sayjin93/UET_Team1_Local-VCL/README.md

-# Real Estate Application - UET Team 1 Local-VLC
+# Real Estate Application - UET Team 1 Local-VCL

-Welcome to the official repository for the Real Estate Application developed by UET Team 1 Local-VLC.
+Welcome to the official repository for the Real Estate Application developed by UET Team 1 Local-VCL.
 This project aims to create a comprehensive web and mobile application to streamline real estate transactions and provide a seamless user experience for buyers, sellers, and agents.

 ## Table of Contents